-Join a babysitting co-op
+Join a Babysitting Co-op

 With babysitters expecting to be paid $10 or more an hour, it is hard to justify a

-when you are
+night out when you

 living on a budget.

-Consider using a co-op for free babysitting!
+Consider using a co-op (co-operative) for free babysitting!

 families from the same neighborhood, church, or circle of friends who

 A babysitting co-op gives you: